gogetdata/ggd-recipes/docs/source/index.rst

     #******************************
     #2.
-Install the grch37 reference genome from Ensebml
+Install the grch37 reference genome from Ensembl
     #   (See ggd install)
     #******************************